Home / Expertise / Compliance and regulatory / Licensing

 The fees outlined do not include:

-- attendance and representation at a licensing sub-committee hearing of the responsible authority.
-If representations are received and attendance and representation at a licensing sub-committee is required then we will provide a separate fee estimate for this work which will be charged at an hourly rate.
+- Attendance and representation at a licensing sub-committee hearing of the responsible authority.
+If representations are received and attendance and representation at a licensing sub-committee is required then we will provide a separate fee estimate for this work based on our hourly rate.